-St. Ninian's Isle is linked to the mainland of Shetland by one of Europe's finest sand tombolos, a stunning 500m long sandy beach with sea either side, created and maintained by wave action.
-The 12th Century chapel on the island became famous in the 1950's for the discovery by a teenage schoolboy of the St. Ninian's treasure, 28 silver Pictish items plus the jawbone of a porpoise, buried under a slab near the altar, perhaps during a Viking raid.
+St Ninian's Isle - linked to the mainland of Shetland by one of Europe's finest sand tombolos, a stunning 500m long sandy beach with sea either side.
+The 12th Century chapel on the island became famous in the 1950's for the discovery of the St. Ninian's treasure, 28 silver Pictish items plus the jawbone of a porpoise, buried under a slab near the altar, perhaps during a Viking raid.